qbessi/bash-scripts/README.md

-One Bash script everyday for 100 days (excluding Weekends)
+One Bash script everyday for 100 days (excluding Weekends).

 1. **Basic Bash Script Automation**
    Script that backs up a specified directory to a backup location.